Recorded a comparison video for the Sony ZV-1 and the Sony a6100.

 Video: For the first time ever I am actually looking forward to making videos.
 While the a6100 is great for video use…

-…if things work out the way I expect with the ZV-1 this will be the camera I will be using from here forward.
+…if things work out the way I expect with the ZV-1 it will see as much if not more use than the a6100.

 Other features I am looking forward to using not mentioned yet.

 - Exercise the ND filter and 1/32000s shutter a bit on bright conditions.

 - And of course combine all of these features to do something I have never done before.
 Vlog.

 Will update once I have taken more photos and video.

 Original post text: